KrutosVIP/SimpleExtractor/README.md

 # SimpleExtractor

-SimpleExtractor is an extractor for .spmod mod files, used in Simple Planes, written in Python.
+SimpleExtractor is an extractor for .spmod (Simple Planes) and .sr-mod (Simple Rockets 2/Juno: New Origins) mod files, written in Python.

-> SimpleRockets2 (aka Juno: New Origins) support is also planned

-The code is based on reverse-engineered game .dll's from Simple Planes
+The code is based on reverse-engineered game/modtools .dlls' from Simple Planes and Simple Rockets 2 / Juno: New Origins

 **Disclaimer: For Research Purposes Only**